The power of a strong resume

 - “I am so worried I have a typo!”

 It kills me when I hear the above comments.
 When I work with a job seeker that isn’t 110% confident about their resume, there is a weak link in their armor and they are destined to struggle in with their job search.
 In the back of the candidate’s mind, instead of looking forward to the interview with confidence, the candidate is worried about their deficits.
 It doesn’t make for a good start to the interview or a conversation where confidence is king.

-If you have read this blog, you know I am a fan of Malcom Gladwell and his social observations.
-I think I have come up with my own Gladwellesque observation as it relates to resume strength.
+If you have read this blog, you know I am a fan of Malcolm Gladwell and his social observations.
+I think I have come up with my own Gladwell-esque observation as it relates to resume strength.

-Resume strength correlates to a number of actions including: length of time between resume submittal and the job offer, the quality of the offer, and more importantly the preconceptions both good and bad around your initial performance.
+Resume strength correlates to a number of actions including the length of time between resume submittal and the job offer, the quality of the offer, and more importantly the preconceptions both good and bad around your initial performance.
 Are you your peers expecting greatness or doubting your efforts.

 Don’t get me wrong, I am not comparing myself to Dr. Gladwell.
 I just want to try to explain why a solid resume is so important and provide business reasons for spending the time to create a strong resume that instills confidence in both the candidate and the hiring manager.